Major Advising Page – Plant Science and Technology

 Several requirements for the Plant Science and Technology major can be completed abroad.
 Introductory math and science courses, core classes, and the capstone should be completed at UW-Madison.
 Elective credits can often be completed abroad.
 Students should meet with their Plant Science and Technology advisor to discuss the possibilities of fulfilling requirements while studying abroad.

-During freshman year, Plant Science and Technology students typically take PLANTSCI 110 – Introduction to Plant Science and Technology in the fall, and many general education requirements including intro math, chemistry, and biology courses.
-Some students may study abroad during winter, summer, or spring break, especially if they are a part of a First Year Interest Group (FIG) that has a study abroad component.
+During freshman year, Plant Science and Technology students typically take PLANTSCI 110 – Introduction to Plant Science and Technology in the fall, and many general education requirements, including intro math, chemistry, and biology courses.
+Some students may study abroad during winter, summer, or spring break, especially if they are a part of a First Year Interest Group (FIG) that has a study abroad component. - Sophomore year

 Sophomore year is a great time to research programs and talk about options with your advisor.
 If you have completed your intro math and science coursework early, this might be a good year to study abroad during a fall or spring semester.
-Otherwise, a short-term study abroad experience during winter intersession, spring break, or summer are great options.
-For students considering summer, it is important to be aware that summer is a popular time for plant science and technology related internships and fieldwork.
-If you study abroad over summer during sophomore year, we recommend focusing on internships/fieldwork the following year.
+Otherwise, a short-term study abroad experience during winter intersession, spring break, or summer is a great option.
+For students considering summer, it is important to be aware that summer is a popular time for plant science and technology-related internships and fieldwork.
+If you study abroad over the summer during your sophomore year, we recommend focusing on internships/fieldwork the following year. - Junior year

 Junior year is a popular time to study abroad.
-By junior year, you will have completed enough coursework to allow you to take upper level and/or specific course work abroad that will enhance your learning abroad.
-If you would like to study abroad during the fall or spring semester, we recommend you meet with your advisor to discuss course planning.
+By junior year, you will have completed enough coursework to allow you to take upper-level and/or specific coursework abroad that will enhance your learning abroad.
+If you would like to study abroad during the fall or spring semester, we recommend you meet with your advisor to discuss course planning. - Senior year

 Senior year is when students need to complete PLANTSCI 510 – Senior Capstone and finish taking required courses.
 Studying abroad may be an option with careful planning with your advisor.